 Information systems managers work in every size of organisation in the industry and the service sector, usually with a staff of technicians, programmers and database administrators reporting to them.

 Although the title of information systems manager is becoming more common in the ICT sector, job titles may vary.
-For example, you might be a service delivery manager, a functional manager, or simply a systems manager.
+For example, you might be a:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.